-To access the reports, you must be a global admin in Microsoft 365 or Office 365, Teams service admin, or Skype for Business admin.
+To access the reports, you must be a global admin in Microsoft 365 or Office 365, global reader in Microsoft 365 or Office 365, Teams service admin, or Skype for Business admin.
 To learn more about Teams admin roles and which reports each admin role can access, see Use Teams administrator roles to manage Teams.

 Go to the Microsoft Teams admin center, in the left navigation, select Analytics & reports, and then under Report, choose the report you want to run.

 The reports in the Microsoft Teams admin center are separate from the activity reports for Teams that are part of the Microsoft 365 reports in the Microsoft 365 admin center.
 For more information about the activity reports in the Microsoft 365 admin center, see Teams activity reports in the Microsoft 365 admin center

 Here's a list of the Teams reports available in the Microsoft Teams admin center and an overview of some of the information that's available in each report.

 We're continually improving the Teams reporting experience and adding features and functionality.
 Over time, we'll be building additional capabilities into the reports and adding new reports in the Microsoft Teams admin center.

 Active users in teams and channels